At first, I thought I had dandruff.

 As you can see, it’s so much more than just dandruff; the flakes are thicker and sometimes yellow.

-My well-being and mood were affected, and I became very depressed, which I had trouble overcoming until I got my condition under control.
+My well-being and mood were affected, and I became very depressed, which I had trouble overcoming until my condition was under control.

 Does Oily Skin Trigger this Condition?

-Malassezia is naturally found on your skin’s surface, but several predisposing factors, such as oily skin and a poor immune system, are triggers.
+Malassezia is naturally found on your skin’s surface, as this research discusses (2), but several predisposing factors, such as oily skin and a poor immune system, are triggers.

 My naturopath explained that when cortisol, the stress hormone, rises, inflammation is triggered, leading to an overproduction of oil, which creates a breeding ground for yeast.

-The sebaceous glands that produce oil; are attached to hair follicles and are absorbed into the scalp, becoming sticky and flaky and binding to the skin.
+The sebaceous glands that produce oil are attached to your hair follicles and are absorbed into the scalp; they become sticky and flaky and bind to your skin.

 Another main driver behind seborrhoeic dermatitis is stress.
-I was going through a stressful time, which caused constant flare-ups.
+I was going through a difficult time when I had this condition which caused constant flare-ups.

-So as you can see, a lot is going on with this condition, which is why a multidimensional approach to treatment is critical.
+So as you can see, a lot is going on, which is why a multidimensional approach to treatment is critical.